-Welcome to Maximo Music Department's interactive web area!
-Here you'll find information pertaining to our upcoming concerts and performances, as well as news concerning your child's music education here at Maximo Elementary.
+Welcome to Maximo Music Department's site page!
+Here you'll find details pertaining to our upcoming concerts and performances, as well as information concerning your child's music education here at Maximo Elementary.
 I hope you will find the pages entertaining, uplifting, and educational.
 Music education offers so much more for our children than just simple fun.

 At Maximo, students are taught that music is....

 Utilizing purposeful language - much of which is foreign!
-Most musical terms are in Italian, German, or French.
-The notation itself is a language as well.
+Most musical terms are in Italian, German, or French, and the notation itself is a language as well.
 Written music involves notes and symbols that are a kind of highly developed shorthand that represent ideas and sound.
-Research has shown that the brains of musicians who are engaged with other musicians in spontaneous improvisation show robust activation in the same brain areas traditionally associated with spoken language and syntax.

-In addition to all of this, our children are also instructed in how music can help them become more compassionate, to recognize and appreciate beauty, to be grateful for our blessings (however small), to help heal ourselves and others as well, and how to embrace life and all the wonder that comes with it.
+In addition to all of this, our children are also instructed in how music can help them become more compassionate, better able to recognize and appreciate beauty, and increasingly grateful for our blessings (however small).

 Thank you again for visiting!
 May you always have a song in your heart!

 Mrs. Tamara Castellón

 "Music was my refuge.
 I could crawl into the space between the notes and curl my back to loneliness." - Maya Angelou